 Making Quarterly Estimated Tax Payments

-Self-employed individuals must make quarterly estimated tax payments if they will owe $1,000 or more in taxes for the year.
-These estimated taxes help avoid penalties and ensure your tax obligations are met throughout the year.
+Self-employed individuals must make quarterly estimated tax payments if they will owe $1,000 or more in taxes for the tax year.
+These estimated payments help avoid penalties and ensure your tax obligations are met throughout the year.

-The deadlines for 2025 are April 15, June 15, September 15, and January 15, 2026.
+The deadlines for the 2026 tax year are April 15, June 15, September 15, and January 15, 2027.
 If a due date falls on a weekend or holiday, the payment is due on the next business day.

 Forms Needed for Self-Employment Taxes